pkspyder007/presentbuddy/README.md

 # PresentBuddy

-A free, open-source alternative to QuickPresent - Prepare your screen for professional presentations with one click.
+Prepare your screen for professional presentations with one click.

 ## ✨ Features